PixelwolfHQ/android-wolfpack/README.md

 - Boiler Plate-free
 - Easy-to-use DSL

-Tired of implementing the same bloated code of the **RecyclerView Adapters** over and over each time we need to handle a list in Android, we decided to create this library which omits the creation of an adapter and eases the creation of ViewHolders.
+Tired of implementing the same bloated code of the **RecyclerView Adapters** and **ViewHolders** over and over for each time we need to handle a list in Android, we decided to create this library which omits the manual creation of these components.

 **Wolfpack** follows the good practices of Android and development and uses the latest dependencies.